fniessen/git-config-enhancements-leuven/README-RefCard-Git.txt

 integrity of 'master' won't mean a whole lot (which is what happened last time).
 We need to keep all the branches relevant to the users who track them.

-* Switching from old git tree

-I suppose you could add your old repo as a local remote to the new one, and cherry-pick your commits, i.e.:

-git remote add old /local/path/to/old

-# Fetch the data to your new repo
-git fetch old

-# Find the commits to pick somehow
-git log old/master                      # ... or whichever branch you were using
-                                        # in the old repo.

-# Copy to new repo
-git cherry-pick <sha-of-commit>

 * Git log

-just do:

-  git log some-branch

-to get a log of all commits in the local branch 'some-branch'.
-Alternatively so see what's in the same branch on the remote:

-  git log origin/some-branch

-this will not include any commits you've made to your local copy of 'some-branch' (and assumes that you're remote is called origin).

-Another useful feature I use a lot is:

-  git log some-branch -- path/to/a/file

-this restricts the log to only those commits on 'some-branch' that touch 'path/to/a/file'.

 ** O